HomeOfVapourSynthEvolution/VapourSynth-waifu2x-opt/README.md

 ## Important Note

-- This filter is *very very slow*, much slower than the BM3D denoising filter implemented by me.
+- This filter is *very very slow*, much slower than my implementation of the BM3D denoising filter (https://github.com/HomeOfVapourSynthEvolution/VapourSynth-BM3D).

 - Few denoising parameters can be adjusted and the denoising is only applied to Y channel.
-Thus I would recommend BM3D for denoising purpose rather than waifu2x.Denoise, the denoising quality of both filters achieve the state of art.
+Thus I would recommend BM3D for general denoising purpose rather than waifu2x.Denoise, the denoising quality of both filters achieve the state of art.

+- waifu2x.Denoise is specially trained to deal with JPEG compression artifacts, thus it can do a very good job to eliminate ringing artifacts.

 - The memory consumption can be very high due to large amount of buffers allocated during processing, and it will multiply if multiple VS threads is used.
-You can decrease the "block_width" and "block_height" to reduce memory consumption.
-Also you are able to employ the internal MT of waifu2x by setting "threads".
+You can decrease "block_width" and "block_height" to reduce memory consumption.
+Also it's possible to employ the internal MT of waifu2x by setting "threads".

 ## Usage